bio-tools/biotoolsDocs/curators_guide.rst

    - if you're the rightful owner of the entry (*i.e.* the tool developer or provider of an online service) then request ownership of it
    - otherwise, request edit rights

    Make these requests using the buttons at the bottom of the Tool Card).
-If you plant to register multiple entries *en masse*, discusss this first with `registry-support <mailto:registry-support@elixir-dk.org>`_.
+If you plant to register multiple entries *en masse*, please discusss this first with `bio.tools admin <mailto:registry-support@elixir-dk.org>`_.

 4. Are there version-specific considerations?
 As a rule, a bio.tools entry describes the *latest version* available at the time of registration and is updated, as required, for subsequent releases.
 In exceptional circumstances, a new version with fundamental functional differences (operations, inputs and outputs) and can be registered as an entirely new entry.
 In such cases, follow carefully the guidelines for for tool `name <http://biotools.readthedocs.io/en/latest/curators_guide.html#name>`_ and `version <http://biotools.readthedocs.io/en/latest/curators_guide.html#version>`_ annotations.

 5. Plan how to describe the `tool functions <http://biotools.readthedocs.io/en/latest/curators_guide.html#tool-functions>`_ in detail (below).
-6. Read the general advice on `EDAM annotations <http://biotools.readthedocs.io/en/latest/curators_guide.html#edam-annotation-guidelines>`_ before annotating `topics <http://biotools.readthedocs.io/en/latest/curators_guide.html#topic>`_, `operations <http://biotools.readthedocs.io/en/latest/curators_guide.html#operation>`_, and the `type <http://biotools.readthedocs.io/en/latest/curators_guide.html#data-type-input-and-output-data>`_ and `format <http://biotools.readthedocs.io/en/latest/curators_guide.html#data-format-input-and-output-data>`_ of inputs and `outputs.
+6. Read the general advice on `EDAM annotations <http://biotools.readthedocs.io/en/latest/curators_guide.html#edam-annotation-guidelines>`_ before annotating `topics <http://biotools.readthedocs.io/en/latest/curators_guide.html#topic>`_, `operations <http://biotools.readthedocs.io/en/latest/curators_guide.html#operation>`_, and the `type <http://biotools.readthedocs.io/en/latest/curators_guide.html#data-type-input-and-output-data>`_ and `format <http://biotools.readthedocs.io/en/latest/curators_guide.html#data-format-input-and-output-data>`_ of inputs and outputs.

 .. attention::